 Resuscitation training: the inexpensive way to save lives

-Real First Aid course participants gain resuscitation facts and practical experience, plus the opportunity to develop leadership and teamwork skills.
-Emergencies can occur anywhere, and Real First Aid training simulates response procedures as experienced by professional paramedics and emergency services personnel.
+Real Response course participants gain resuscitation facts and practical experience, plus the opportunity to develop leadership and teamwork skills.
+Emergencies can occur anywhere, and Real Response training simulates response procedures as experienced by professional paramedics and emergency services personnel.
 In other words, for a small investment of money and time, course graduates are equipped with essential tools and techniques for responding to emergencies and effectively delivering first aid, CPR and other emergency management procedures.

 First aid and CPR attainments are highly-regarded, and essential in many occupations.
 In fact, all occupations share similarities that necessitate emergency response procedures for high-risk, low-frequency scenarios.
-Simulation training delivered by Real First Aid course instructors, emulates similar highly-acclaimed programs as used by the military, governments, and intelligence industry, providing opportunities for course graduates to take further first aid steps, accept a promotion, or start an exciting new career backed by Real First Aid course attainments.
+Simulation training delivered by Real Response course instructors, emulates similar highly-acclaimed programs as used by the military, governments, and intelligence industry, providing opportunities for course graduates to take further first aid steps, accept a promotion, or start an exciting new career backed by Real Response course attainments.